beerjson/beerjson/adr/README.md

 once accepted: if the decision changes, write a new one that supersedes it and mark the old one `Superseded by ADR-NNNN`.

+An idea that is worth recording before it is settled goes in as **Proposed**, with what would have to be true to accept it.
+That keeps a design discussion from evaporating into a closed issue thread, which is most of why ADR-0001 exists.
+A Proposed ADR is not a decision and nothing should be built on it.

 ## Index

 | ADR                                                 | Title                                                                       | Status   |